 When I ordered my first Air Stage 390 I bought two, one 硬調 and one 硬中硬 (which is more mid flex).
 There is a noticeable difference between the two with respect to how much speed I could put into the forward stroke without overpowering the rod.
 The 硬調 could generate greater line speed and tighter loops than the softer 硬中硬.
 Not surprisingly, the stiffer 硬調 one is the one that feels like the Oni Rod.
 Both of the Air Stages did very well with light lines if the lines were relatively short and if there was no breeze.
 The stiffer rod was clearly superior with longer lines or when casting into a breeze.
 As I've mentioned many times, I'm not a fan of long line tenkara, but I know some people are.

-This past weekend, I wanted to further test the idea that a stiffer or more tip flex rod actually might be a better choice for someone who wanted to fish light lines.
-I fished the 7:3 and 6:4 versions of the Zerosum 320, Pro Spec (at the shorter 310 length) and the Pro Square 320.
+To further test the idea that a stiffer or more tip flex rod actually might be a better choice for someone who wanted to fish light lines, I fished the 7:3 and 6:4 versions of the Zerosum 320, Pro Spec (at the shorter 310 length) and the Pro Square 320.
 With rod length lines, I did not feel either the 7:3 or 6:4 version was significantly better than the other.
 With longer rods, and more importantly, the longer lines they cast, it does become an issue.

 Getting back to the Air Stage 390, I do not anticipate carrying the 硬中硬 version, but I have ordered and received a shipment of the 硬調.
 If you are looking for an incredibly light 13' rod for light lines and modest fish, this is a very nice rod.